Kitware/candela/app/resonantlab/README.md

 2. Register an admin account at [localhost:8080](http://localhost:8080)

-3. Go to Admin console -> Plugins to enable the Resonant Laboratory plugin
+3. Go to Admin console -> Plugins to enable the Resonant Lab plugin

 4. Restart Girder

-   Resonant Laboratory will replace the Girder interface at [localhost:8080](http://localhost:8080).
+   Resonant Lab will replace the Girder interface at [localhost:8080](http://localhost:8080).
 It should give you an error telling you that no assetstores have been configured.

 5. Access the girder interface again, this time at [localhost:8080/girder](http://localhost:8080/girder).
 Navigate to